TabStruct: Measuring Structural Fidelity of Tabular Data: Introduction

-The benchmark results suggest the prevailing paradigm (i.e., optimising tabular generators primarily for improved density estimation and ML efficacy) is insufficient.
-In contrast, global utility offers a complementary perspective -- tabular-specific fidelity assessments.
-Finally, we find that diffusion-based generators can be considered as a reliable approach for tabular data generation, given their consistent performance in capturing high-fidelity global data structures.
+Across both SCM and real-world datasets, our primary finding is: The benchmark results suggest the prevailing paradigm (i.e., optimising tabular generators primarily for improved density estimation and ML efficacy) is insufficient.
+In contrast, our proposed global utility provides insights into a crucial yet underexplored perspective -- tabular-specific fidelity assessments.
+Our contributions can be summarised as follows:

-Our contributions can be summarised as follows: \begin{itemize}[topsep=0pt, leftmargin=10pt, itemsep=0pt] \item \textbf{Conceptual}~(\Cref{sec:method}): We propose a unified evaluation framework for tabular generators that integrates structural fidelity with conventional dimensions, and introduce \textit{global utility}, a novel metric that measures structural fidelity without requiring access to ground-truth causal structures. \item \textbf{Technical}~(\Cref{sec:method}): We release the \textit{TabStruct} benchmark suite, including datasets, generator implementations, evaluation pipelines, and all raw results. \item \textbf{Empirical}~(\Cref{sec:exp}): We conduct a large-scale quantitative study of 13 tabular generators on 29 datasets.
+\begin{itemize}[topsep=0pt, leftmargin=10pt, itemsep=0pt] \item \textbf{Conceptual}~(\Cref{sec:method}): We propose a unified evaluation framework for tabular generators that integrates structural fidelity with conventional dimensions, and introduce \textit{global utility}, a novel metric that measures structural fidelity without requiring access to ground-truth causal structures. \item \textbf{Technical}~(\Cref{sec:method}): We release the \textit{TabStruct} benchmark suite, including datasets, generator implementations, evaluation pipelines, and all raw results. \item \textbf{Empirical}~(\Cref{sec:exp}): We conduct a large-scale quantitative study of 13 tabular generators on 29 datasets.
 The results offer actionable insights into model performance and can inspire the design of more effective tabular generators by attending to the unique structural prior of tabular data.

 \end{itemize}